belivetech/Documentation/ios/QuickStart.md

 **Host and Viewer**

 > Note : Host and Viewer use same libraries as of now.
+If HLS playback is preferred, then we won't be needing `Live Streaming` libraries for viewer side.

 ```bash